rahilmulani025/rahilmulaniresume/README.md

 ## 🔥 About Me

-Hi! 👋 I’m *Rahil Mulani, a passionate **Tech Enthusiast* pursuing *B.Tech in Information Technology*.
+Hi! 👋 I’m *Rahil Mulani*, a passionate *Tech Enthusiast* pursuing *B.Tech in Information Technology*.
-I have hands-on experience in *Data Analytics and Web Development, and I’m on a mission to master **DSA* and *Development* to achieve my career goal*.
+I have hands-on experience in *Data Analytics and Web Development*, and I’m on a mission to master *DSA* and *Development* to achieve my career goal*.

 💡 *Highlights*:
 - 🎯 Focus Areas: Data Science, Analytics, Full-Stack Development